pawan-2161/Gemini-Clone/README.md

 Generate your Gemini API Key

 Copy and paste it into your .env file as shown above

-🖼️ Screenshots
-Add screenshots of the UI here
-Example:

 📌 Future Enhancements
 ✅ Add chat history